Identification and Adaptive Control of Markov Jump Systems: Sample Complexity and Regret Bounds: Introduction

-A generalization of linear dynamical systems called Markov jump linear systems (MJSs) models dynamics that switch between multiple linear systems, called modes, according to an underlying finite Markov chain.
-MJS allows for modeling a richer set of problems where the underlying dynamics can abruptly change over time.
-One can, similarly, generalize the LQR paradigm to MJS by using mode-dependent cost matrices, which allow different control goals under different modes.
-While the MJS-LQR problem is also well understood when one has perfect knowledge of the system dynamics \cite{chizeck1986discrete,costa2006discrete}, in practice, it is not always possible to have a perfect knowledge of the system dynamics and the Markov transition matrix.
-For instance, a Mars rover optimally exploring an unknown heterogeneous terrain, optimal solar power generation on a cloudy day, or controlling investments in financial markets may be modeled as MJS-LQR problems with unknown system dynamics~\cite{blackmore2005combining,cajueiro2002stochastic,loparo1990probabilistic,svensson2008optimal,ugrinovskii2005decentralized}.
-Earlier works have aimed at analyzing the asymptotic properties (i.e., stability) of adaptive controllers for unknown MJSs both in continuous-time \cite{caines1995adaptive} and discrete-time \cite{xue2001necessary} settings, however, despite the practical importance of MJSs, non-asymptotic sample complexity results and regret analysis for MJSs are lacking.
-The high-level challenge here is the hybrid nature of the problem that requires consideration of both the system dynamics and the underlying Markov transition matrix.
-A related challenge is that, typically, the stability of MJS is understood only in the \emph{mean-square sense}.
-This is in stark contrast to the deterministic stability (e.g.,~as in LQR), where the system is guaranteed to converge towards an equilibrium point in the absence of noise.
-In contrast, the convergence of MJS trajectories towards an equilibrium depends heavily on how the switching between modes occurs.
-Figure~\ref{fig:syntraj} shows an example (adapted from \cite{costa2006discrete}) of an MJS that is stable in the mean-square sense despite having an unstable mode.
+One advantage of MJSs is that, when solving control problems, stabi(lizabi)lity is only required in the \emph{mean-square sense}, which relaxes the deterministic counterpart that is commonly needed for non-switched systems.
+This, however, brings new challenges to the analysis since unstable realization is possible with mean-square stability.
+Figure~\ref{fig:syntraj} shows an example (adapted from \citet{costa2006discrete}) of an MJS that is stable in the mean-square sense despite having an unstable mode.
 Clearly, under an unfavorable mode switching sequence, the system trajectory can still blow up.
-High-probability light tail bounds are therefore not applicable without very strong assumptions on the joint spectral radius of different modes (cf.~\cite{sarkar2019nonparametric}).
-Perhaps more surprisingly, there are examples of MJS with all modes individually stable, however due to switching, the system exhibits an unstable behavior on average, and the MJS is not mean-square stable~(see Example 3.17 of \cite{costa2006discrete}).
-Therefore, finding controllers to individually stabilize the mode dynamics does not guarantee that overall system will be stable when mode switches over time.
+Therefore, statistical tools such as high probability light-tail bounds are not applicable without strong assumptions on the joint spectral radius of the system (cf.~\citet{sarkar2019nonparametric}).
+Perhaps more surprisingly, there are examples of MJS with all modes individually stable, however due to switching, the system exhibits an unstable behavior on average, and the MJS is not mean-square stable~\citep[Example 3.17]{costa2006discrete}.
+Therefore, finding controllers to individually stabilize the mode dynamics does not guarantee that the overall system will be stable when mode switches over time.

 This more relaxed notion of \emph{mean-square stability} presents major challenges in learning, controlling, and statistical analysis.